-2.1.2 Using the Listing File
+Using the Listing File

 First, use the listing file to see exactly which loops were concurrentized.
 To generate a listing file, use the list option.
 (Refer to Chapter 1, "Compiling with IRIS Power C" for more information on the list option.)
 The listing file contains the annotated pca listing of the parts of the program that can (and cannot) run in parallel on multiprocessors.
-The content of this file varies depending on the value of the -lo command-line option (see Section 3.5.4, "listoptions").
+The content of this file varies depending on the value of the -lo command-line option (see "listoptions" in Chapter 3).